Ariful Haque Choudhury: Career

-Choudhury was released from Sylhet Central Jail after receiving bail from Bangladesh Supreme Court on 5 January 2017 which upheld his bail order issued by Bangladesh High Court on 11 December 2016.
-On 13 March 2017, Bangladesh High Court issued a stay order on Choudhury's suspension from the post of Mayor of Sylhet.
-A bench of Bangladesh Supreme Court, Appellate Division led by Justice Surendra Kumar Sinha agreed with the High Court order and announced that there was no restriction on Choudhury resuming his office on 23 March 2017.
-Choudhury was suspended from his post of mayor of Sylhet by Ministry of Local Government, Rural Development and Co-operatives on 2 April 2017.
-The Ministry also suspended Mosaddek Hossain Bulbul, mayor of Rajshahi and also a Bangladesh Nationalist Party politician.
+Choudhury was released from Sylhet Central Jail after receiving bail from the Bangladesh Supreme Court on 5 January 2017, which upheld his bail order issued by the Bangladesh High Court on 11 December 2016.
+On 13 March 2017, the Bangladesh High Court issued a stay order on Choudhury's suspension from the post of mayor of Sylhet.
+A bench of the Bangladesh Supreme Court, Appellate Division, led by Justice Surendra Kumar Sinha, agreed with the High Court order and announced that there was no restriction on Choudhury resuming his office on 23 March 2017.
+Choudhury was suspended from his post of mayor of Sylhet by the Ministry of Local Government, Rural Development and Co-operatives on 2 April 2017.
+The ministry also suspended Mosaddek Hossain Bulbul, mayor of Rajshahi and also a Bangladesh Nationalist Party politician.

-Choudhury was nominated by Bangladesh Nationalist Party to contest the 2018 mayoral election in Sylhet.
-He protested outside the office of deputy commissioner of Sylhet Metropolitan Police over the arrest of Bangladesh Nationalist Party activists who were campaigning on his re-election.
+Choudhury was nominated by the Bangladesh Nationalist Party to contest the 2018 mayoral election in Sylhet.
+He protested outside the office of the deputy commissioner of Sylhet Metropolitan Police over the arrest of Bangladesh Nationalist Party activists who were campaigning for his re-election.
 He was re-elected mayor of Sylhet on 12 August 2018.
-He beat the Awami League candidate Badar Uddin Ahmed Kamran by 6,196 votes.
-He had also faced a rebel candidate, Badruzzaman Selim, of Bangladesh Nationalist Party and another candidate, Ehsanul Mahbub Jubayer, from Bangladesh Jamaat-e-Islami.
-Foyzul Haque Raju, an activist of Bangladesh Jatiotabadi Chatra Dal, died in fractional clashes near Choudhury's home after celebrating his election victory that day.
+He beat the Awami League candidate, Badar Uddin Ahmed Kamran, by 6,196 votes.
+He had also faced a rebel candidate, Badruzzaman Selim, of the Bangladesh Nationalist Party, and another candidate, Ehsanul Mahbub Jubayer, from Bangladesh Jamaat-e-Islami.
+Foyzul Haque Raju, an activist of Bangladesh Jatiotabadi Chatra Dal, died in factional clashes near Choudhury's home after celebrating his election victory that day.
 He was sworn in on 5 September 2018 by Prime Minister Sheikh Hasina.

-On 28 August 2018, Bangladesh High Court ordered Bangladesh government to handover Choudhury's passport to him.
-The passport was confiscated after he had received bail from Shah A M S Kibria murder case.
+On 28 August 2018, the Bangladesh High Court ordered the Bangladesh government to hand over Choudhury's passport to him.
+The passport was confiscated after he had received bail in the Shah A M S Kibria murder case.

-In August 2019, Choudhury announced a 7.89 billion taka budget, including 2 billion taka allocation for infrastructure project from Bangladesh government, for Sylhet City Corporation.
+In August 2019, Choudhury announced a 7.89 billion taka budget, including a 2 billion taka allocation for infrastructure projects from the Bangladesh government, for Sylhet City Corporation.
 On 28 September 2019, Choudhury filed a general diary with Kotwali Police Station over threats he received on the phone.

-22 councillors of Sylhet City Corporation out of a total 36 councillors filled a complaint against Choudhury with Ministry of Local Government, Rural Development and Co-operatives over corruption allegation and called for his removal.
-Some of the councillors would later tell the press that they did not call for his removal but for an investigation of specific corruption allegation against him.
+22 councillors of Sylhet City Corporation, out of a total of 36 councillors, filed a complaint against Choudhury with the Ministry of Local Government, Rural Development and Co-operatives over corruption allegations and called for his removal.
+Some of the councillors would later tell the press that they did not call for his removal but for an investigation of specific corruption allegations against him.
 He boycotted the 2023 Sylhet City Corporation election as per the party decision.
-On 16 September 2023, he was promoted from the position of member of the National Executive Committee to Advisor to the Chairperson of BNP.
+On 16 September 2023, he was promoted from the position of member of the National Executive Committee to advisor to the chairperson of the BNP.